spiderpig1297/kfile-over-icmp/README.md

 doesn't meet the requirements is ignored and left untouched.
 Every packet that meets the requirements will later be injected with the file's data.

+All the above logic is implemented in `net/netfilter.c`.

 ### Injecting data to ICMP packets

 This is the time to admit that this title is a bit misleading, as we are injecting data __on top__ of ICMP packets (spoiler!), and not __into__ ICMP packets.